by George Steele

 Opening the interview.
 The opening session becomes less of a re-introduction between episodic advising sessions and more of a continued conversation through the use of the communication tools found within the LMS.
-Use of email, chat, and posts are all ways for the advisor and advise to maintain a dialogue as the student works through the modules.
+The use of email, chat, and posts are all ways for the advisor and advise to maintain a dialogue as the student works through the modules.
 Because these communication channels are secure, the advisor can carry on a more personal exchange with a student.
 Students can also be formed into groups to work collaboratively.
-In addition, an advisor could supplement communication channels by using a secure video-conferencing too.
+In addition, an advisor could supplement communication channels by using secure video-conferencing too.
 This would enable the advisor to share a screen with the student and help him/her navigate problematic sections of the modules.

 Identifying the problem.
 Because the work the student is doing in the module is stored in the LMS, advisors are able to reference back to sections where a student might have had difficulty.
 This would include examples such as quizzes about content, assignments that have been submitted, or sections of the module not address by the student.
 The critical point is that the intellectual work that the student has done can be reviewed by the advisor either before or during the session.
 This means the conversation is much more grounded in the actual work of the student.

 Identifying possible solutions.
 Student work is digitally available to the advisor and advisee, thus providing a rich source for dialogue.
-By comparing and contrasting the student’s efforts in the LMS, an advisor can ask the student higher order and probing questions to help the student make connections and see relationship perhaps previously not considered.
+By comparing and contrasting the student’s efforts in the LMS, an advisor can ask the student higher-order and probing questions to help the student make connections and see relationships perhaps previously not considered.
 In regards to Gordon’s curriculum, this could be asking students to explain the relationship between identified interests, abilities, and values, addressed by the student in the self-assessment modules, with tentatively identified academic programs and career directions, found in those respective modules.
 From these types of conversations, an advisor can suggest possible “next steps” to an advisee as new challenges arise with referrals to existing resources in LMS or on campus.
-This would also be an opportunity to refer students to use of other technologies used on campus, such as degree audits or registration.
+This would also be an opportunity to refer students to the use of other technologies used on campus, such as degree audits or registration.

 Discuss implications for each solution if two or more are identified.
 Once possible “next steps” are identified, the advisors and advisee can discuss priorities for future action.
 To help the student internalize this process, an advisor could have the student write a brief statement, as an assignment, within the LMS.
 It is also possible in most LMS to leave brief verbal messages.
 Either approach would leave a digital document for the student’s record.